 After this, gate seal studies are performed from both the pressure curve and the weight of the sample parts to see if the gates seal fully, and at what point, on the mold cavity (or multiple cavities).
-Engineers examine the test parts from the processing extremes for any defects and record their findings along with recommendations for any adjustments in the process or the tool in order to correct the defects.
+Engineers examine the test parts from the processing extremes for any defects and record their findings along with recommendations for any adjustments in the process or the tooling in order to correct the defects.
 They also record data on the melt temperature, fill time, mold temperature, coolant flow, cycle time, and pressure curves.

 The parts then go to quality control for examination of their measurements, shot-to-shot consistencies, and overall quality.
-That information is used for any necessary adjustments to the tool, before new samples are made.
+That information is used for any necessary adjustments to the tooling before new samples are made.
 The new samples then undergo the same quality testing, with necessary adjustments made again as needed.
 Once all the process parameters meet their performance ranges, the mold is ready for action and production process has been optimized.